S0ul3r/Aurora-Bober-Rogue-FAQ/README.md

 #### **Current Dungeons**
 - **The War Within Season 2**: Complete support for all new dungeons
+- **The War Within Season 3**: Complete support for all new dungeons

 #### **Advanced Features**
 - **Boss Mod Integration**: Works with DBM and BigWigs